Dean Goldfine

-Dean Goldfine (born March 8, 1965 in Chicago, Illinois) is a tennis coach and former professional tennis player from the United States.
+Dean Goldfine (born March 8, 1965, in Chicago, Illinois) is a tennis coach and former professional tennis player from the United States.

 Coaching career

 Goldfine was professional tennis player Todd Martin's coach from 1996 to 2002.
 Under his tutelage, Martin achieved a career-high rank of No. 4 in the ATP singles ranking, reached the US Open final, and qualified for the ATP year-end championship in 1999.

 Goldfine has also coached Xavier Malisse and Aaron Krickstein on the ATP Tour, and Mary Joe Fernandez on the WTA Tour.

 In 2003, the USTA named Goldfine as one of its USA Tennis High Performance Coaches.
 At the 2004 Olympics in Athens, he was sent as team coach for the USA tennis team alongside Patrick McEnroe.
 Goldfine was also involved in USA Davis Cup coaching activities as an assistant coach.

 In the 2004 tennis off-season after the U.S.'s Davis Cup final against Spain, USA Davis Cup stalwart Andy Roddick hired Goldfine to replace Brad Gilbert as his full-time coach.
-Under Goldfine's coaching, Roddick won five titles (each on a different surface) and reached the 2005 Australian Open semifinal and 2005 Wimbledon final.
+Under Goldfine's coaching, Roddick won five titles (each on a different surface) and reached the 2005 Australian Open semi-final and 2005 Wimbledon final.
 In February 2006, Goldfine and Roddick decided to part ways amicably.